Transformer: Leakage flux

 the same, the transformers would share the load power in proportion to their respective ratings.
 However, the impedance tolerances of commercial transformers are significant.
 Also, the impedance and X/R ratio of different capacity transformers tends to vary.

 Equivalent circuit

 Referring to the diagram, a practical transformer's physical behavior may be represented by an equivalent circuit model, which can incorporate an ideal transformer.

-Winding joule losses and leakage reactances are represented by the following series loop impedances of the model:
+Winding joule losses and leakage reactance are represented by the following series loop impedances of the model: